leafOfTree/svelte-lazy/README.md

 </Lazy>
 ```

-[Demo on svelte.dev/repl][5].

 ## Props

 - `height: Number|String` Default: `0`.
 Height of the component before load.

     **Set a proper value** to avoid scroll bounce.
 One way is to use the content height which can be mensured by the inspector in the devTool after load.

 - `offset: Number` Default: `150`.
-Offset to the bottom of the viewport that triggers loading when the component is in the scope.
+Offset from the top of the component to the bottom of the viewport that triggers loading when in it.

-> The Number value uses `px` as unit.
+    > Number values use `px` as unit.

 - `placeholder: String|Component` Default: `null`.
 Placeholder before load.